eugiampetruzzi/abcd_cosinor/README.md

-# abcd_cosinor
+# Heart rate rhythm from a wearable predicts depression and cardiometabolic illness in adolescence

-Companion code for *Heart rate rhythm from a wearable predicts depression and cardiometabolic illness in adolescence* (Giampetruzzi, Kircanski, & Gotlib).
+Code for *Heart rate rhythm from a wearable predicts depression and cardiometabolic illness in adolescence* (Giampetruzzi, Kircanski, & Gotlib, under review).

-Wave-2 Fitbit data from the ABCD Novel Technologies sub-study are used to fit per-participant single-component cosinor models.
-Three rhythm parameters (mesor, amplitude, acrophase) and three within-person stability indices (SD of daily mesor, amplitude, acrophase) are tested as prospective predictors of incident depression, obesity, and hypertension at Waves 3-4.

 ## Layout